Joel Matavesi doesn’t just want to emulate his two older brothers – the dream is to one day play alongside them.

 The youngest of three rugby-playing siblings, 17-year-old Matavesi doesn’t have to look too far for role models within the game.

-With brothers Josh, 23, and Sam, 22 – both capped by – plying their trade at and respectively, the youngster is never short of advice.
+With brothers Josh, 23, and Sam, 22 – both capped by Fiji – plying their trade at Worcester and Plymouth Albion respectively, the Exeter youngster is never short of advice.

 However, he is jealous of the elder duo, whose small age gap meant they regularly had the chance to play together throughout their teens.